Villa Thiene: Architecture

 A version of the villa is illustrated and discussed in I quattro libri dell'architettura of 1570.
 As with a number of the villas described in Palladio's treatise, there are differences between what was published and what was actually built.
 Palladio's plan indicates that the present building was not intended for the mansion itself, but for one of the agricultural wings.
 However, there are sixteenth-century frescoes in the building by Giovanni de Mio, suggesting that it was decided at an early state that the building would not be purely utilitarian.

 The plan shows two courtyards which were never completed.
 Courtyards are rather unusual among Palladio's villas, but the architect also proposed courtyards for Villa Serego, another incomplete villa, where one of the courtyards was partially constructed.

-The front and rear facades have been modified since the sixteenth century: the front facade is probably the closer to Palladio's intentions, although the brickword would originally have been rendered.
+The front and rear facades have been modified since the sixteenth century: the front facade is probably the closer to Palladio's intentions, although the brickwork would originally have been rendered.
 The many holes were apparently done during wartime, to extract metal used within the villa's construction.

 The garden facade of Villa Thiene has been attributed to eighteenth-century architect Francesco Muttoni.
 Both the thermal window in the concluding gable and portals in the centre part are displeasing.
 These elements cannot be reconciled with Palladio's formal idiom.